 William Rainey Harper College is a two-year public community college which was founded in 1965 and officially opened classes the fall of 1967.
-The College offers both the associate in arts and associate in science degrees as well as an associate in applied science degree in 60 career areas.
+The College offers the associate in arts, associate in science, associate in fine arts and associate in engineering science degrees as well as an associate in applied science degree in 60 career areas.
 In addition, there are more than 15 one-year certificate programs which prepare men and women of all ages for immediate employment.
-There are numerous other programs and services such as continuing education, the CAD and Manufacturing Center, business management seminars, cultural affairs, women's program, adult educational development, support services for students with disabilities and community counseling services.
+There are numerous other programs and services such as continuing education, the CAD Center, business management seminars, cultural affairs, women's program, adult educational development, support services for students with disabilities, personal counseling services and the Tutoring and Writing Centers.